GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/publish-mv3/index.md

 # updated: 2023-05-10
 ---

 After [converting your extension][migration-checklist] to Manifest Version 3, the next step is to release it on the [Chrome Web Store][cws].
-Depending on the extent of the changes during conversion, it can be advisable to perform a gradual release to ensure your MV3 extension works as expected by testing it with a limited audience first.
+Depending on the extent of the changes you had to make, it can be advisable to perform a step-wise roll out to ensure your MV3 extension works as expected by testing it with a limited audience first.

-There are a few ways to release your extension gradually.
-This article explores different approaches such as releasing a beta version and slowly increasing the number of testers, gradually rolling out to your user base, and monitoring your extension review status to quickly publish any fixes if needed.
+This article discusses a few ways to publish your new release in stages.
+For example, releasing a beta version to testers and gradually rolling out to your user base.
+We also recommend monitoring your extension review status and keeping an eye on user feedback to quickly publish any bug fixes if needed.

 ## Publish a beta testing version {: #publish-beta }

-Publishing a beta release allows you to gather feedback and identify any issues with a select group of testers before releasing it to the rest of your user base.
+Publishing a beta release allows you to gather feedback and identify any issues with a group of testers before releasing it to the rest of your user base.
+Beta releases also go through the [Chrome Web Store review process][cws-review].

-{% Aside %}
-Beta releases also go through the [Chrome Web Store review process][cws-review], so make sure you plan for that.
-{% endAside %}

 ### Label your beta version {: #label-beta }